Madeleine McCann’s parents ‘welcome’ declaration of formal suspect

 This would mean Brueckner could no longer be charged in Portugal after May 3.

-Brueckner, referred to as Christian B in Germany due to the country’s strict privacy laws, was found guilty in 2019 of the 2005 rape of a 72-year-old US woman in Praia da Luz, and sentenced to seven years in jail, at a court in Brunswick, Lower Saxony.
+Brueckner, referred to as Christian B in Germany due to the country’s strict privacy laws, was found guilty in 2019 of the 2005 rape of a 72-year-old US woman in the same area of the Algarve region where Madeleine went missing, and sentenced to seven years in jail, at a court in Brunswick, Lower Saxony.

 A federal court in Karlsruhe, a city in south-west Germany, rejected an appeal against the conviction in November 2020.